galletafromjell666/ts-express-1/README.md

 # ts-express-1

-simple API made while studying typescript and express.js
+simple API made with typescript, express.js and Mongoose